dhis2/notes/gotchas/styled-jsx-and-jest.md

 module.exports = css;
 ```

 Now, this is quite irregular, but perfectly valid JavaScript, so it would be very logical to think that the mocked version could follow the same pattern. **However**, `jest` doesn't seem to have support for these type of functions.
-We haven't been able to get to the bottom of it, but we do know that trying to mock the function as above will just lead to `Cannot read propert "resolve" of undefined` errors in the tests.
+We haven't been able to get to the bottom of it, but we do know that trying to mock the function as above will just lead to `Cannot read property "resolve" of undefined` errors in the tests.

 By always calling the `resolve` function directly, and mocking the `css` function as in the recommended setup section, the above problem is circumvented.